wdullaer/wdullaer.github.io/_posts/2015-12-19-Disable-Right-Click-Zone.md

 ---
 layout: post
 title: "Disable Right Click Zone In Linux On A Synaptics Touchpad"
-quote: "Use that beautiful touchpad like it's meant too"
+quote: "Use that beautiful touchpad the way god intended"
 excerpt: "By default the Synaptics driver on Linux will treat the bottom right corner of your touchpad as a right click button, even if you have a macbook like trackpad or Logitech T650 touchpad.
 I have become used to clicking with 2 fingers for a right click, so the that zone is more annoying than useful.
 Here's how to disable it."
 image: /media/2015-10-08-Touchegg/cover.jpg
 video: false